weathergard/labcoat/README.md

 Enhance your HTML with scholarly bibliographic and annotation features, entirely on the server-side.

 ## Use it anywhere.
-Labcoat is a fast, idempotent, side-effect-free, pure function.
+Labcoat is an idempotent, side-effect-free, pure function.
 You can use it:

 1. in Node.js: `res.end(labcoat(html))`
 1. in the browser: `document.body.innerHTML = labcoat(document.body.innerHTML)`
 1. on the command line: `$ file.html | labcoat > file.html`

+It transpiles the &approx;4,300 character benchmark HTML document in &approx;2&ndash;3ms on a late-model MacBook.

 <hr>